It’s been a while, but now seems like a good time to get the Savours band back together.

 †Savour the Flavours of Dumfries & Galloway Project Evaluation by SAC Food & Drink and MKA Economics.

-A weekly online food & drink discussion, social hangout and knowledge sharing event, for D&G businesses.
+A regular online food & drink discussion, social hangout and knowledge sharing event, for D&G businesses.

 If you run a food or drink business in Dumfries & Galloway - whether you're a producer, a retailer, a chef, a visitor attraction, a wholesaler - you are invited to take part in this regional discussion.